Core Concepts¶

 Test cases¶

-Test cases define simulated conversations to run against an agent:
+Test cases define simulated conversations to run against an agent.
+Two types are supported.

 {